tinymce/tinymce-docs/try-tinymce/url-conversion.md

 keywords: example demo custom url conversion absolute relative url urls
 ---

+This example shows you how to setup TinyMCE to produce different results for its URLs in images and links.
+You can read more about these config options in the [TinyMCE FAQ]({{ site.baseurl }}/get-started/get-support/).

 ## Absolute URLs on links and images

 {% include codepen.html id="YydxYg" height="400" %}